caracolina

 Arrowsmith by Sinclair Lewis, intended Pulitzer Winner of 1926 (declined)

 “Arrowsmith” brings us the life and times of Martin Arrowsmith: from boyhood to College and Medical School, then marriage, and various attempts at finding a good position and making a career.
 Which makes this a long book.
 Too long for me.
 There are so many chapters in Martin’s life and each one is written in lavish detail.
 There are a lot of good things, satirical views of the medical profession in general as well as snarky comments about the necessity to choose between becoming a physician who sees patients, a medical professional at the health department, or research scientist with an eye on the next big discovery that will save the life of millions – and garner fame and fortune.
-And all the while poor Arrowsmith would love nothing better than be left alone in his laboratory.
+And all the while poor Arrowsmith would love nothing better than to be left alone in his laboratory.

 I grew tired of all the twists and turns in the story because ultimately I did not get a feeling for Martin at all.
 He seemed like a pawn that got pushed from one square to the next.
 There are a huge number of supporting characters and all of them feel like cardboard cutouts.
 There seemed to be a lot of similarities to “Babbitt,” another famous book by Sinclair Lewis, which I could not finish because I loathed the shallowness of the main character.
 Sometimes authors can overdo getting their point across.